ScaleBio/ScaleRna/docs/scaleBioTools.md

 ## Installation
 These tools are included in the `scaleRna` docker container image; when running the workflow with `-profile docker` (or another container engine, such as _singularity_, _podman_ etc.), they will be automatically available.

- These tool are however currently not available through Conda, so if running without a container system, they need to be installed first.
-A download script to get static pre-compiled binaries for linux (*x86_64*) is included; Simply run:
+ These tools are however currently not available through Conda, so if running without a container system, they need to be installed first.
+A download script to get static pre-compiled binaries for linux (*x86_64*) is included.
+Simply run:

 ```/PATH/TO/ScaleRNA/envs/download-scale-tools.sh```